srpedlar-cmd/active-directory-home-lab/README.md

 ![Step 1](server-1.png)

-Created a Windows Server 2022 virtual machine in Oracle VirtualBox that will serve as the Domain Controller (DC01).
+Downloaded the official Windows Server 2022 Evaluation ISO from Microsoft.
+This ISO will be used to create the D01 domain controller virtual machine for the Active Directory home lab
+.

 ---